tracim/tracim/backend/doc/setting.md

 ## Special auth mecanisms

-Those auth mecanism are not linked to
+Thoses special auth mecanism are not linked to `auth_types` in config.

 ### Activating API key authentification

+:heavy_exclamation_mark: Unlike other mecanism of auth, this mecanism is not build for normal user auth but for administrators or daemon like email reply daemon.
+This auth mecanism is the only one that bypass auth mecanism check (user are linked one specific mecanism and can't connect with an other one), so you can impersonate any user linked to any auth mecanisms.

 API key is a auth mecanism of tracim which allow user with the key to have a superadmin right on tracim api, this allow user with the key to act as anyone